Whose Rules – Part 2

 Lesson Learned: Dirt is the friend of the worker.

-Ces asked where he was staying and when Bernie stammered, Ces remarked that there was a woman that ran a boarding house down the road.
-He took him down to meet her, and gave Bernie a glowing reference as the hardest worker in the team.
-Bernie beamed.
+Ces asked where he was staying and when Beau stammered, Ces remarked that there was a woman that ran a boarding house down the road.
+He took him down to meet her, and gave Beau a glowing reference as the hardest worker in the team.
+Beau beamed.
 Mrs. Findlay showed him to a very old but clean bedroom, showed him where the bathroom was down the hall and suggested in her very matronly manner, that he have a shower before dinner.

 When he saw himself in the bathroom mirror, he was shocked – beetroot red sunburn on the outside of his arms, red raw skin on the inside and hands so swollen that they looked like boxing gloves.
 His face was puffy and almost iridescent.
 The tops of his legs looked like mincemeat – he was a mess.
 The shower hurt, but eventually took some of the fire away.
 It was then that he noticed that his wounds were like thousands of tiny paper cuts, all about pain, but no real damage.

-Each of the four walls was painted an entirely different bright colour.
+Each of the four walls was painted an entirely different bright color.
 That wasn’t all that unusual in rural communities, but the ceiling consisted of four painted triangles, emanating from its closest wall.
 The effect was like a circus tent, quite bizarre.
-The kaleidoscope was Bernie’s first realization that interior decorating was not a natural talent for everyone.
+The kaleidoscope was Beau’s first realization that interior decorating was not a natural talent for everyone.

 Lesson Learned: Have access to all choices, but choose only one.